-Thailand has until March 2015 to take measures to shut down domestic trade in illegal elephant ivory or it will face trade sanctions under the Convention on the International Trade of Endangered Species (CITES), which met in Geneva this week.
+Thailand has until the end of March 2015 to take measures to shut down domestic trade in illegal elephant ivory or it will face trade sanctions under the Convention on the International Trade of Endangered Species (CITES), which met in Geneva last July.

 Evanston, Illinois, is our new 2015 US Earth Hour Capital.
 An international jury selected the city from among 44 participating US cities.
 WWF’s Earth Hour City Challenge highlights and supports local action towards climate change including transitioning to 100 percent renewable energy and preparing for the impacts of extreme weather.

 The Presidential Task Force on Combatting Illegal, Unreported, and Unregulated (IUU) Fishing and Seafood Fraud announced its action plan in its efforts to stop the import and sale of IUU seafood products in the United States on March 15, 2015, at the largest seafood show in North America.

 The world’s most endangered marine mammal just received a little more hope for survival.
 The government of Mexico recently committed to a two year buy out of gillnet fisheries in the upper Gulf of California.
 Vaquita populations have declined dramatically in the past few years primarily because they get caught in gillnets and drown.